yoshiyuki-td/finetuning-vgg16/README.md

 The Python development environment is Jupiter Notebook.

+Main code?
+Please correct and use.

+The comments are written in Japanese, so if you cannot read them, please translate them to Google.

 Please refer to the following for related packages and versions.
 ## (1) PC pattern with GPU installed
 - Package and version